ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

     bio: Oliver is a man of many hats but his core focus is managing our Supply Chain and purchasing materials.
 He is due to qualify in CIPS (Chartered Institute of Procurement & Supply) in summer 2021, after 4 lengthy years of night classes and exams.
+Oliver has over 10 years of production manufacturing experience after working hands on and learning from his father from a very young age.
+His skills have recently been utilised to support our production team with project management for an urgent order.
-Oliver is an awesome snowboarder and an F1 fanatic.
+      Oliver is an F1 fanatic and an awesome snowboarder!
     image: /img/team4-2-.png
     interests:
+      - formula1
       - snowboarding
-      - formula1
     linkedin: https://www.linkedin.com/in/oliver-balshaw-624a9ab4/
   - name: Damien Walsh
     jobtitle: Production Manager
     image: /img/team5-1-.png
-    bio: >-
-      Damien is our longest serving employee holding the outstanding record of 20 years service.
-His specialism is in automotive plug and play wiring harness systems and he also holds an incredible wealth of knowledge and experience in electrical control panels.
+    bio: Damien holds the incredible title of being our longest serving employee!
+He has served an outstanding 20 Years, after joining as a production operator in 1999!
+Throughout the years, Damien has shown a quality and commitment to his work that has led him to his role today as Production Manager for Harnesses and Control Panels.
+Damien is an expert in Automotive Wiring and his technical & leadership skills have contributed to some of our most challenging but successful contracts to date.
 Damien enjoys field archery and likes to cook tasty vegan dishes!
     interests:
       - archery
       - cooking